498_26_20230212_AJF08190_FossMedia.jpg

 Ermine Slide

-Ermine Slide is a one-way trail of pure, fun downhill.
+Ermine Slide is a one-way trail of pure, steep, fun downhill.
 We named this trail after one of the most beloved creatures of the Crosscut ecosystem.
-Ermine, or short-tailed weasels, belong to the Mustelid family consisting of many carnivorous mammals.
+Ermine, or short-tailed weasels, belong to the Mustelid family which includes many carnivorous mammals.
 These fierce predators are prevalent at Crosscut.
-During the winter, they invade tunnels beneath the snow to hunt smaller mammals and are known to exhibit a special dance to mesmerize their prey.
+During the winter, they invade tunnels beneath the snow to hunt smaller mammals and sometimes perform a dance to mesmerize their prey.
 Staff and guests of Crosscut find joy in identifying their tracks across the snow all winter long.
-Keep your eye out for Ermine tracks and tunnels as you ski this trail!
+Keep your eye out for ermine tracks and tunnels.

 Ohkanaomowoo